Debt Consolidation Programs: How They Work and Best Options for 2026

 Short-Term Credit Effects

-When you initially enroll in a debt consolidation program, expect a temporary dip in your credit score, typically lasting 1-3 months.
+When you initially enroll in a debt consolidation program, expect a temporary dip in your credit score, typically lasting 1 to 3 months.
 This occurs for several reasons.
 First, the credit counseling agency may make a soft or hard inquiry when reviewing your accounts, though many agencies avoid hard inquiries.
 Second, and more significantly, many programs require you to close enrolled credit card accounts to prevent accumulating new debt while paying off existing balances.

 Long-Term Credit Benefits

 Even more impactful is the reduction in credit utilization, which accounts for 30% of your credit score.
 As you pay down balances through the program, your credit utilization ratio decreases substantially.
-For example, if you have $15,000 in credit card debt with $20,000 in total available credit, you're utilizing 75% of your credit—well above the recommended 30% threshold.
-After two years in a program, that balance might drop to $7,500, reducing utilization to 37.5% (or lower if some accounts remain open with zero balances).

 Pros